 This article, originally published by the Roanoke Times, describes how leaders of Liberty University’s School of Music are excitedly awaiting the completion of a new two-building complex on campus.
-The academic wing of the School of Music opened in May 2016 and the adjoining performing arts center will open a year later.
+The academic wing of the School of Music opened in Fall 2015 and the adjoining Concert Hall opened in Fall 2016.

 Academically, the school encompasses the Center for Music & the Performing Arts as well as the Center for Music & Worship – brought together for the first time in the University’s history.
 The music school expects about 1,200 students will use the building, including about 850 to 900 on campus and the rest online.